 If you cook fudge in a saucepan, it can be easily overcooked and the fudge will get too hard and fall apart.

 The fudge will dry out and crumble if overcooked.

-Most fudge is brought to a boil and cooked to 234-degrees Fahrenheit, which is the soft-ball stage, and once it reaches that temperature, the candy will cool and set up without being overcooked.
+Most fudge is brought to a boil and cooked to 234 degrees Fahrenheit, which is the soft-ball stage, and once it reaches the right temperature, the candy will cool and set up without being overcooked.

 If you don’t cook the fudge long enough or bring it to the correct temperature it will not set up properly and end up being too soft.

 When you make fudge, it’s important to follow the directions to get the right outcome.